x

 Wagner: Götterdämmerung - Varnay, Windgassen, Greindl, Uhde, Grümmer, Neidlinger, Nilsson; Knappertsbusch.
 Bayreuth, 1957

-• Hans Knappertsbusch and the Bayreuth Orchestra seem to relish all of the challenges of the score.
-His interpretation of the Rhine Journey is abundant with joy and a well-needed antidote to the otherwise serious nature of this opera.
+Hans Knappertsbusch and the Bayreuth Orchestra embrace the challenges of the score with evident relish.
+His shaping of the Rhine Journey is especially joyful—an expressive counterbalance to the opera’s more solemn themes.

 In Mono